Speeches, Articles and Reports

 Sponsored by UC and the Harvard Civil Rights Project, October 23, 2003

-“Diversity and quality are inextricably intertwined.
+“Diversity is a legitimate and compelling interest for a public university in America today.
+And diversity and quality, particularly in a state like California, are inextricably intertwined.
 There is no conflict or compromise.
 A monolithic student body or faculty results in a lower-quality education.”

 PDF (right click to download)